Azure/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

     Client: &version.Version{SemVer:"v2.9.1", GitCommit:"8478fb4fc723885b155c924d1c8c410b7a9444e6", GitTreeState:"clean"}
     Server: &version.Version{SemVer:"v2.9.1", GitCommit:"8478fb4fc723885b155c924d1c8c410b7a9444e6", GitTreeState:"clean"}
     ```
-    **Note:** If you are recieving an error saying "Error: could not find a ready tiller pod", run the command  "helm init --force-upgrade" to forcefully initiate HELM and check the HELM version again.
+    **Note:** If you are receiving an error saying "Error: could not find a ready tiller pod", run the command  "helm init --force-upgrade" to forcefully initiate HELM and check the HELM version again.

+ 4. If the cluster is RBAC enabled, tiller Pod would not have enough permission in the default namespace.
+To fix this we need to create a ClusterRole, ClusterRoleBinding and a Service Account.
+With this we can give necessry permission to Tiller

+    ```
+    kubectl create serviceaccount --namespace kube-system tiller

+    kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller

+    kubectl patch deploy --namespace kube-system tiller-deploy -p '{"spec":{"template":{"spec":{"serviceAccount":"tiller"}}}}'
+    ```

 ## Install Prometheus using Helm
 Prometheus is a Cloud Native Computing Foundation (CNCF) project used to collect and process metrics.
 It collects metrics from configured targets, in our case it is a Kubernetes Cluster.